garethltm/obsibrain/sc900/Access Reviews.md

 - enables organizations to efficiently manage group memberships, access to enterprise applications & role assignment.
-Regular [[Access Reviews]] ensure that only the right people have access to resources.
+	- Regular [[Access Reviews]] ensure that only the right people have access to resources.
+	- Excessive access rights are a known security risk.